 Feature landmark database consists of a number of landmarks as shown in Figure 1.
-Each landmark retains the 3-D position of itself, and multiple view-dependent image templates and their geometric information.
+Each landmark retains the 3-D position of itself (1), and multiple view-dependent image templates and their geometric information (2).
 The former is used with 2-D position of a feature point detected in an input image in order to estimate position and posture of the camera.
-The latter is used for a robust matching between the landmark image template and input image acquired from various positions.
-These database elements are generated from omnidirectional videos by using a 3-D reconstruction method described in the next section.
+The latter is used for a robust matching between the landmark image template and input image acquired from various directions.
+These database elements are generated from omnidirectional videos by a 3-D reconstruction method described later.